eclipse-archived/codewind/src/pfe/file-watcher/server/test/README.md

 ### Unit Test Suite

-Unit test suites are ran only on local.
+Unit test suites do not require a codewind instance to be up.
+It tests the standalone turbine functionality.
 To run unit test on local, run the following commands:
 - `cd src/pfe/file-watcher/server/`
 - `npm i --only=dev`
 - `npm run unit:test`

 ### Functional Test Suite

-Functional test suites can be either ran on your local Codewind instance or on a hosted Che instance on kube.
+Functional test suites require a Codewind instance running either locally or on a hosted Kubernetes cluster with Eclipse Che.

 #### Local